jerodsanto/blog/content/posts/2025-12-20-nuclear-privilege.md

 Winning Powerball ticket, rare

-Cubs take the pennant, rare.
+Cubs take the pennant, rare

 Mr. C’s prime rib just how you like it, rare.